Orderella/PopupDialog/README.md

 # Requirements

 Minimum requirement is iOS 10.0.
-This dialog was written with Swift 4.2, for support of older versions please head over to releases.
+This dialog was written with Swift 5, for support of older versions please head over to releases.

 <p>&nbsp;</p>

 # Changelog
+* **1.1.0** Swift 5 support
-* **0.1.0** Pinned Swift version to 4.2<br>Dropped iOS 9 support as of moving to ios-snapshot-test-case
+* **1.0.0** Pinned Swift version to 4.2<br>Dropped iOS 9 support as of moving to ios-snapshot-test-case
 * **0.9.2** Fixes crash when presenting dialog while app is inactive
 * **0.9.1** Fixes Carthage support
 * **0.9.0** Swift 4.2 support